DevOps-Projects12/K8s-Deployment/Readme.txt

 Note: On Docker driver/Windows, direct node IP access may not work; prefer minikube service or tunnel.

+6) CI/CD Pipeline with Jenkins

+After successfully containerizing and deploying the Employee Management application locally, I integrated a Jenkins pipeline to automate the complete workflow.

-6) Commands to redeploy / update image
+7) Commands to redeploy / update image

 Rebuild and push new image: